bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+The token is used to authenticate the user.
+They are strings of cryptic text and stored on the client side using localSptrage.
+The server can read the token and make decisions for data transfer.

 2. What steps can you take in your web apps to keep your data secure?
+Use a private/protected route.

 3. Describe how web servers work.
+The basic function of a server is to listen in on a port for incoming network requests.
+Servers can store and organize information.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create - Post
+Read - get
+update - put
+Delete -delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.